m49D4ch3lly/m49D4ch3lly/README.md

 In 2020, I was featured in the distributed version of the Dark Web Documentary on Canal Plus, France and ZDFInfo, Germany.

-You can check my profile in details here: magda-on-cyber.com
+You can check my profile in details here: https://magda-on-cyber.com/ and read my blog here: https://blog.magda-on-cyber.com

     🔭 I’m currently working on Responsible Cyber Platform.
     🌱 I’m speaking fluently English, French, Arabic, Polish, and Italian.